Sample dApp using MetaMask

 To see the private key of the account, click on the download icon next to the account name.
 This will reveal the private key, which you can copy to your clipboard.

 To delete an account, click the trash icon next to the account name.
-This will remove the account from the Snap.
+This will remove the account from Snap.

 You can also import an existing VSL account into Snap.
 To do this, you need a private key.
 You can generate a random one here.